NuDron/Words-Frequency-Counter/README.txt

 ---\ READ ME BEFORE USE /---
+App is for reading through .txt format files and creating a list (in text window) top 50 words sorted by frequency.
+You can use script, but I included standalone full ZIP version packed for Win10 by PyInstaller.

 1) TO START APP USE MAIN.EXE AND FOLLOW INSTRUCTIONS IN TOP OF THE WINDOW
 2) EVERY FILE IS ESSENTIAL FOR APP TO WORK